MeepLabs/Node-Token-Authentication/README.md

 ### Testing the API

-The easiest way to test any REST API is with [Postman](https://www.getpostman.com/) but you can also use `curl`
+The easiest way to test any REST API is with [Postman](https://www.getpostman.com/) but you can also use `curl` This repository includes a [Postman collection](tests/node-token-authentication.postman_collection.json) that you can import into Postman for testing.

 ### Creating a User